Table of Contents

 Once you are receiving data in NxCore Access, click the first toolbar button labelled Run Viewer to launch the program NxCoreAPIViewer which is a collection of interactive programs that display the NxCore data fields available to your callback function.
 The main display of NxCoreAPIViewer presents a tree view of the actual "C" structure members of the parameters passed to your callback function.

-After viewing the data in NxCoreAPIViewer, I recommend opening the Visual C++ project file for SampleOne.
+After viewing the data in NxCoreAPIViewer, open the Visual C++ project file for SampleOne.
 SampleOne is a very simple program including "C" source that illustrates the minimal elements an application needs to process the NxCore Feed.
 Stripped of frills, it makes the basics easier to see and understand and offers a good starting point.

-Ignore the Category message types in the beginning until you master the basic quote (ExgQuotes and MMQuotes) and Trade updates.
+Ignore the Category message types until you master the basic quote (ExgQuotes and MMQuotes) and Trade updates.
 You do not need any information the Category messages for processing Quote and Trade messages.

 Miscellaneous Notes